 Q: How has code generation AI improved since 2024?

-A: Reported SWE-bench Verified scores improved from approximately 45% (GPT-4) in early 2024 to 88.7% (GPT-5.5) and 87.6% (Claude Opus 4.7) in mid-2026, a ~95% relative improvement at the top.
-On SWE-Bench Pro, Claude Opus 4.8 now scores 69.2% versus 4.7’s 64.3%, with Anthropic reporting it is four times less likely to allow flaws in code than its predecessor; teams deciding whether that delta justifies the switch can walk through the honest upgrade tradeoff math.
+A: Reported top-tier SWE-bench Verified failure rates fell from roughly one in two in early 2024 to roughly one in ten by mid-2026, a roughly fivefold improvement in success rate.
 Agentic capabilities (models that can execute code, use tools, and iterate) have transformed coding assistants from autocomplete tools into collaborative partners capable of multi-file refactoring and issue resolution.